jxucoder/wfh_map/README.md

-# WFH Map -- visualize where your team members are
+# 🗺️ WFH Map
+visualize locations of your team members